HOW TO APPLY

 FINANCIAL ASSISTANCE

 AMIGOS actively recruits and supports inclusion of volunteers from diverse backgrounds.
-AMIGOS provides need-based financial assistance with distribution determined by family income, number of dependents, and special financial circumstances.
-We provide amounts of $500–$3,000 to qualified applicants as deductions on the family fee.
+AMIGOS Kansas City provides need-based financial assistance with distribution determined by family income, number of dependents, and special financial circumstances.

 TRAINING